Vaccine mix-ups are rare and there are systems in place to keep it that way - Local News 8

 By Jen Christensen, CNN

-An Indiana couple took their family to get their annual flu shot at the local Walgreens, but all of them, including their 4- and 5-year-old, got a Covid-19 vaccine by mistake.
+An Indiana couple says they took their family to get their annual flu shot at the local Walgreens, but all of them, including their 4- and 5-year-old, were given a COVID-19 vaccine by mistake.
 Mistakes like this can happen, but they’re incredibly rare, public health experts say.

-Pharmacists and other specialists who give the shots say there are dozens of safeguards baked into the system to limit the possibility of human error.
-And, in the case of Covid-19 vaccines, if someone is getting a second dose for example and accidentally gets a Moderna vaccine, when they had Pfizer’s first, that likely won’t cause side effects or other health problems, according to findings from an ongoing National Institutes of Health study.
+Pharmacists and other specialists who give the shots say there are dozens of safeguards built into the system to limit the possibility of human error.
+And, in the case of COVID-19 vaccines, if someone is getting a second dose, for example, and accidentally gets a Moderna vaccine, when they had Pfizer’s first, that likely won’t cause side effects or other health problems, according to findings from an ongoing National Institutes of Health study.

 “A single bad situation like that gets a lot of coverage, but hundreds of millions of doses and second doses have been administered in a very effective, accurate and careful way,” said Jennifer Kertanis, the director of health for the Farmington Valley Health District in Connecticut who has overseen many public vaccination efforts.
 “While these types of mistakes are really unfortunate, they don’t happen very often and people administering these vaccines are doing everything they can to put steps in place to reduce that potential for human error.”